 After Thanksgiving, the next event for me was Black Friday.
 Through the years this has kind of died out with my family (but still a fun day nonetheless).
 I just remember having fond memories of my mom, aunt and I waking up at 5am to hit Khol’s right when it opened (this was before everyone started opening on Thanksgiving night).
 We used to shop and shop until I got extremely bored and annoyed (I was only 7).
 Then we would always eat at Applebee’s (I don’t know why, but it was a tradition and I love traditions).
 And somehow since my birthday was always the day before or the day after, I always bribed my mom and aunt to get me another birthday present.

-Now of course, the main reason I started loving November was because it was my birthday month (who doesn’t love their birthday month?).
+Now, of course, the main reason I love November is that it is my birthday month (who doesn’t love their birthday month?).
 It has always been a day for me that I look forward to.
 I have always loved celebrating and making a big deal about it.
 When I was younger it was mainly for the presents (duh), but as I grow older, I’m appreciating more of the little things.
 I can celebrate how much I have grown the past year and start another cycle of change for the next year.

 I am so proud to live in a world where there are November’s.
 Thank you to everyone who has ever been a part of my November’s.
 My late night movie marathons, football watching, Thanksgiving treats, Black Friday shopping, birthday adventures.
 Also, hug your family today, tell them you love them, and fill them with love.
 Happy November, and tis’ the season!